ClobberXD/gunslinger/API.md

 - This is the globalstep callback that's responsible for firing automatic guns.
 - This works by calling `fire` for all guns in the `automatic` table if player's LMB is pressed.
-- If LBM is released, the respective entry is removed from the table.
+- If LMB is released, the respective entry is removed from the table.

 ## Type/Gun Definition table